Duubl/IslandOfTaniti/README.md

-# IslandOfTaniti
+# Island Of Taniti
- Website for Taniti C856
+ A website for my WGU course C856 - User Experience and Design.